 See more rules on camping at state parks and tips on how to choose and reserve the campsite that fits you best.

-When you’re out exploring the parks, forests and other wilderness areas in our state, please be mindful of local residents – of the four-legged, crawling, slithering or flying variety.
+When you’re out exploring the parks, forests and other wilderness areas in our state, please be mindful of local residents – of the multi-legged, crawling, slithering or flying variety.

 In our state parks, the hunting, trapping, pursuing or injuring of any bird or animal is prohibited.
 Visitors are also prohibited from feeding or baiting wildlife.
-Additionally, some species are protected by law, including loggerhead sea turtles, bald eagles and nesting shorebirds.
+Additionally, some species are protected by law, including bald eagles and nesting shorebirds.
+For instance, federal law mandates staying at least 150 feet from elk in the Great Smoky Mountains National Park.
 Read more rules governing wildlife in state parks.

 It’s not uncommon to see a bear when visiting our national parks and forests, particularly in the mountains.
 Most bear encounters end without injury, and following some basic guidelines may help to lessen the threat of danger during an encounter: